 The other hold up is the trailer hitch installation on the car (there is no easy, off-the-shelf hitch for my make and model).
-It's running behind schedule — hopefully it will be completed this week, the trailer will get registered on Friday and we'll have a launch next weekend.
+It's running behind schedule — hopefully, it will be completed this week along with the trailer getting registered on Friday and we can have a launch next weekend.

-But in the meantime, there is still work to do to get the boat out of the porch/workshop and down to street level.
+But in the meantime, there is still the task of getting the boat out of the porch/workshop and down to street level.

-The only reasonable way out of the porch is to remove a portion of the screen, turn the boat on its side and squeeze it through the opening (the section between the arrows in the photo — yes, it will fit).
+The only reasonable way out is to remove a portion of the screen, turn the boat on its side and squeeze it through the opening (the section between the two arrows in the photo — yes, it will fit).
 Again, ropes over the rafters will hopefully assist with the operation.
 (Note the oars arrived this week!)

-Moving day!
-Getting the lines in order.
-We first raised the hull enough to slip the underlying supports out.
+Here we're adjusting the lines after first raising the hull slightly to slip the underlying supports out.

-Then tipped the boat up on its side.
-My daughter and her friend were the first two recruits.
+My daughter (right) and her friend were the first two recruits.

 It finally emerges.